Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Introduction

-Specifically, this paper presents the first event-based visual teach-and-repeat system (Figure~\ref{fig:teaser}), establishing a foundation for neuromorphic VT\&R navigation.
-We develop a complete pipeline that records event streams during teaching, generates event frames through temporal accumulation, and produces trajectory corrections during autonomous repeat traversals at high processing rates.
-Our key technical contribution is a frequency-domain processing framework that exploits the sparse nature of event data for efficient matching.
-By formulating the correlation between teach and repeat event frames in Fourier space, we transform expensive spatial convolutions into efficient element-wise multiplications, achieving computational complexity of $O(N \log N)$ rather than $O(N^2)$ for spatial domain methods.
+In this paper, we present a novel event-based VT\&R system (Figure~\ref{fig:teaser}).
+Event streams are accumulated using fixed event counts, which naturally capture more event frames in motion-and-texture-rich areas like corners.
+During repeat, we perform high-rate matching via efficient frequency-domain correlation.
+By computing correlations in Fourier space, computational complexity is reduced from $O(N^2)$ to $O(N \log N)$, enabling adaptive processing rates beyond 300 Hz on consumer hardware.

-Our experimental validation using a Prophesee EVK4 HD event camera mounted on an AgileX Scout Mini robot demonstrates successful autonomous navigation across indoor and outdoor environments.
-The system achieves processing rates exceeding 300 Hz on consumer hardware, an order of magnitude faster than typical frame-based implementations, while maintaining trajectory following with Absolute Trajectory Errors (ATEs) below 24 cm, which is less than that of a conventional-camera based baseline.
+Extensive experimental validation using a Prophesee EVK4 HD mounted on an AgileX Scout Mini demonstrate successful autonomous navigation across over 3000 m of indoor and outdoor trajectories.
+Our system achieves Cross-Track Errors (XTEs) below 15 cm, which is less than that of conventional-camera based baselines~\cite{nourizadeh2024teach, dall2021fast}, while operating at substantially reduced process times.

-Our contributions are threefold: \begin{enumerate} \item \textbf{First event-based VT\&R implementation}: We develop the first complete teach-and-repeat system using event cameras, establishing a baseline for future neuromorphic navigation research and demonstrating the feasibility of event-based trajectory following. \item \textbf{High-speed frequency-domain processing}: We introduce a Fast Fourier Transform (FFT)-based correlation framework optimized for the sparse, binary nature of event frames, achieving real-time processing at >300 Hz on standard computing hardware. \item \textbf{Extensive Field-Trials}: We evaluate our pipeline through over 4000 m of on-robot experiments across indoor and outdoor environments.
-We benchmark against an odometry-only baseline and a conventional frame-based VT\&R approach~\cite{dall2021fast} to highlight the performance of our event-based pipeline. \end{enumerate} To support future research, we will release both our newly collected Event-Teach-and-Repeat dataset and the algorithm as open-source upon paper acceptance.
+Our contributions are threefold: \begin{enumerate} \item \textbf{Event-based VT\&R implementation}: We develop a novel event-based teach-and-repeat system, establishing a baseline for future neuromorphic navigation research and demonstrating the feasibility of event-based trajectory following. \item \textbf{High-speed frequency-domain processing}: We introduce a Fast Fourier Transform (FFT)-based correlation framework optimized for the sparse, binary nature of event frames, achieving <3 ms processing time. \item \textbf{Extensive Field-Trials}: We evaluate our pipeline through over 3000 m of on-field experiments across indoor and outdoor environments.
+We benchmark against two conventional frame-based VT\&R approaches~\cite{dall2021fast, nourizadeh2024teach} to highlight the performance of our pipeline. \end{enumerate} We will release the Event Teach and Repeat dataset and code upon acceptance.